 If stated arrival/departure times has to be changed, the Directorate of Customs and Excise shall be notified ASAP.

-(Fax: +47 22 86 08 00), or desken@toll.no)
+(Fax: +47 22 86 08 00),

+or desken@toll.no)

-Arriving aircraft shall not leave the airport or parking area prior to the time stated in the FPL without prior permission from the Customs service.
+Aircraft shall not depart before the time stated in the FPL without prior permission from the Customs service.

-Persons who arrive with the aircraft shall not leave the aircraft prior to the arrival time stated in the FPL.
+Persons who arrive with the aircraft shall not leave the aircraft prior to the arrival time stated in the EPI